banner image of soft sorudough pumpkin snickerdoodles on cooling rack

 Soft Sourdough Pumpkin Snickerdoodle Cookie Recipe

-Oh and my kids loved these cookies.
+My kids loved these pumpkin sourdough cookies.
 So many moans and groans were made.

 Happy baking!